GeoffWilliams/pe_kit/doc/install.md

     1. Drag and drop the `pe_kit` icon into `Applications`
     2. Double click the `Exec/Make Symlinks` icon (top middle)

+### OSX Notes
+* PE_Kit v0.5.0 and above only support Docker for Mac, NOT Docker Toolbox.
+If you need to use Docker Toolbox you must use an earlier version
-* Note:  If you previously installed [Docker Toolbox for OSX](https://www.docker.com/products/docker-toolbox), you should remove your previous boot2docker VM to avoid confusion:
+* If you previously installed [Docker Toolbox for OSX](https://www.docker.com/products/docker-toolbox), you should remove your previous boot2docker VM to avoid confusion:

 ```shell
 docker-machine stop